 Ayurveda is the ancient science of health and wellbeing which emerged in the Indian subcontinent about 5000 years ago.
-The term ‘Ayurveda’ is composed of two concepts, ‘ayus’ meaning ‘life’ and ‘veda’, meaning knowledge or insight.
+The term ‘Ayurveda’ is composed of two words, ‘Ayur’ meaning ‘life’ and ‘Veda’, meaning knowledge or insight.
 Ayurveda is thus one of the oldest treatment systems in the world that is still being used to effectively treat various health problems.

-Although Ayurveda has a very rich history but it had been suppressed in the past during the regime of foreign rulers, Ayurveda has of late made a comeback and has been enjoying a major resurgence in both its native land and in other parts of the world.
+Although Ayurveda has a very rich history, it had been suppressed in the past during the regime of foreign rulers; Ayurveda has of late made a comeback and has been enjoying a major resurgence in both its native land and in other parts of the world.
 More and more people are now seeking Ayurvedic treatment in Kolkata and in other major cities around the world.
-Several Ayurvedic doctors and practitioners have been working for the past several decades in order to provide safe and effective Ayurvedic treatment for a wide variety of skin diseases like Psoriasis and Eczema, different types of anorectal disorders like Piles, Fissure and Fistula, as well as serious joint-specific problems like knee pain, back pain and arthritis.
+Several Ayurvedic doctors and practitioners have been working for the past decades in order to provide safe and effective Ayurvedic treatment for a wide variety of skin diseases like Psoriasis and Eczema, different types of anorectal disorders like Piles, Fissure and Fistula, as well as serious joint-specific problems like Knee Pain, Back Pain and Arthritis.
 Ayurvedic doctors also treat chronic sexual problems like Erectile Dysfunction (ED) as well as Premature Ejaculation (PE).
-Even the treatment of asthma and breathing problems - once thought to be the exclusive domain of inhalers - is being conducted using the principles of Ayurveda.
+Even the treatment of Asthma and breathing problems - once thought to be the exclusive domain of inhalers - is being conducted using the principles of Ayurveda.

 Maharshi Charaka was one of the principal contributors to the art and science of Ayurveda.
 Charaka was the first physician to present the concept of digestion, metabolism and immunity.
 He is the author of Charaka Samhita, which is one of the two foundational texts of Ayurveda.

-Maharshi Sushruta was a legendary scholar of ancient Indian science and founding father of the field of surgery.
-Around 2600 years ago, Maharshi Sushruta together with his colleagues had conducted a variety of complex surgeries such as caesareans, cataract, urinary stones, fractures, as well as plastic surgery.
+Maharshi Sushruta was a legendary scholar of ancient Indian Medical Science, popularly known as Father of Surgery.
+Around 2600 years ago, Maharshi Sushruta together with his colleagues had conducted a variety of complex surgeries such as Cesarean, Section, Cataract, Urinary Stones, Fractures, as well as Plastic Surgery.
 In a famous book Shalya Tantra, later named as the Sushruta Samhita, he described all the surgical procedures.

-Ayurveda is as Indian as the caves of Ellora and the Charminar.
-It is a holistic treatment system which is widely practised in India and around the world.
+Ayurveda is a holistic treatment system which is widely practised in India and around the world.
 The discipline of Ayurveda is well-endowed with the wisdom of staying healthy by keeping diseases at bay.
 The ultimate goal of Ayurveda is to help the individual to attain and enjoy his true potential.
 The principles of Ayurveda help us view health and disease in a holistic manner by giving due consideration to the intricate connection between the individual spirit and cosmic spirit and in the various ways in which energy, matter and consciousness interact.

 The best Ayurvedic doctors (just like the venerable Vaidyas of ancient India) provide guidelines on health-promoting routines, diet and the appropriate use of our senses.
 Ayurveda reminds us that health is a state of being which naturally emerges when the environment and the body, the mind and the spirit achieve a harmonious and dynamic integration.